 Nature study doesn’t have to be limited to what you can see and touch locally.
 We are lucky to live in an era where we are able to learn about nature anywhere around the world in as much detail as we would like to at anytime!

 9. Have A Winter Scavenger Hunt

-Doing nature study in the winter might not seem easy at first, but if you take a few simple steps to make sure your warm and comfortable it really does become a fun experience!
+Doing nature study in the winter might not seem easy at first, but if you take a few simple steps to make sure you are warm and comfortable, it really does become a fun experience!